 - A Landowners Guide to Leasing Land for Farming.

-A comprehensive guide to for private, individual landowners that explains what’s involved in leasing farmland, including land assessment, determining rent, liability concerns, choosing a tenant, and much more.
-47 pp.
+Comprehensive guide to for private, individual landowners that explains what’s involved in leasing farmland, including land assessment, determining rent, liability concerns, choosing a tenant, and much more.

 - Farmland Leasing for Private Landowners: A Short Guide.

-An abridged version of the Landowner’s Guide to Leasing Land for Farming.
+Abridged version of the Landowner’s Guide to Leasing Land for Farming.
 A great introduction, and helpful to share with others involved.
-6 pp.

 - Leasing Land to Farmers: A Handbook for New England Land Trusts, Municipalities, and Institutions.

-A detailed guide for public and organizational land holders.
-44 pp.
+Detailed guide for public and organizational land holders.

 - Elements of a Good Farm Lease.